zynthian/zynthian-web2/pages/12.privacy/02._privacy_policy/content.md

 We collect some personal data during the shopping process:

 + Full Name
++ Full Address
 + Tax-ID
-+ Address
 + Phone Number
 + Email

 We need your email for sending order confirmation, order status updates, invoice and tracking code.
 We need your full name and address  for shipping your order.
 The shipping company needs your phone number for the courier, so it can contact with you for arranging delivery details.

 We don't use this data for sending anything unrelated with your orders or questions.
-We don't share this information with anybody.
-Mailchimp or any other 3rd party company wont get your personal data from us.
+We don't share this information with anybody unrelated to the shopping process.
+Unrelated 3rd party companies wont get your personal data from us.

-We conserve the data after shipping the order, but if you want, you can contact with us at sales@zynthian.org and we will delete your data from our servers.
+We conserve the data after shipping the order.
+If you want, you can contact with us at info@zynthian.org to consult, modify or delete your personal data from our servers.
 We are not specially interested in keeping trace of you.

 ## Legal Details